 In the 1500s, a crew of Spanish sailors were shipwrecked on a tiny dash of palm tree-fringed white sand in the Philippines’ Visayan Sea at Christmas.
 Beautiful as it was, the seafarers feared they wouldn’t escape this bug-blighted, skin-blistering island by the next major Christian festival.
 They named their godforsaken home Malapascua – ‘bad Easter’ in Spanish.

-Four years ago, however, Malapascua was in trouble.
+But Malapascua was in trouble several years ago.
 When Super Typhoon Yolanda ripped across the Philippines in November 2013, the tiny island, measuring just 2.5 kilometres by one kilometre, took a direct hit.
-Joseph Dean – a British diver known locally as Dino, who has been living on the island for nearly 13 years – filmed the surging storm roll in from the balcony of his concrete home.
+Joseph Dean – a British diver known locally as Dino, who has been living on the island for more than a decade – filmed the surging storm roll in from the balcony of his concrete home.

 Below the waves it was a different story.
 The storm had denuded reefs up to a depth of 30 metres.
 Coral in the shallows was decimated.
 Cleaning stations on Monad Shoal, home to wrasses that rid the thresher sharks of parasites each morning (the reason sightings are so reliable), had literally been turned upside down.
 Eighteen days after Yolanda, the divemasters tested the waters.
 As they climbed down into the deep blue, they had one question: would the sharks still be there?